Smiths Station, Alabama: Education

 Smiths Station forms a part of the Lee County School District.

 Smiths Station High School is the city's only high school.
-Its school colors are black and white with a secondary use of silver; sports teams are called the Panthers.
+Its school colors are black, white, and teal with a secondary use of silver; sports teams are called the Panthers.
 The school's "cheer squads" are award-winning and appear at all football and basketball games.
 In the past, the football team had more success, with the third-most Alabama state championship game appearances.
 The "Panther Spirit Marching Band" has been invited to march for the Queen of the United Kingdom and has performed in the Dunkin' Donuts Thanksgiving Day Parade in Philadelphia, Pennsylvania.
 The band holds three Grand Championship awards and numerous best-in-class awards.
 The track-and-field team has been nationally ranked several times and have numerous alumni throughout the nation competing at the DI, DII, and professional levels.

 Time zone

-Although Alabama is legally in the Central Time Zone, Smiths Station's proximity to the larger cities of Phenix City and Columbus, Georgia causes areas within a 10-15 mile radius of Phenix City (including Smiths Station) to observe Eastern Time on a de facto basis.
+Although Alabama is legally in the Central Time Zone, Smiths Station's proximity to the larger cities of Phenix City and Columbus, Georgia causes areas within a 10–15 mile radius of Phenix City (including Smiths Station) to observe Eastern Time on a de facto basis.

+Transportation

+Lee-Russell Public Transit provides dial-a-ride transit service throughout Smiths Station and the county.